1690246642/Control-Process-Simulation/README-REPORT.md

    ![Equation2](images1//bandd2.PNG)

-   -Several relationships have been proposed to calculate the correction factor, and here we use the NRTL relationship for binary mixtures, which is as follows:
+   - Several relationships have been proposed to calculate the correction factor, and here we use the NRTL relationship for binary mixtures, which is as follows:

    ![Equation2](images1//bandd3.PNG)